z33pX/Bot-Development-Kit/README.md

 - `pair`: Pair like ETH/BTC
 - `ohlc_interval`: Interval of the fetched data.
 Default is 1m = 1 minute
 - `history_length`: The function will return the x last ohlc datapoints.
 Default is 1
 - `tick_interval`: Defines how often ticks are loaded.
-The interval Default is 1  = 1 second
+The interval default is 1 = 1 second
 - `n`: If you pass an argument like 5 the for loop will stop when the index is 5.
 Default is None.
-In that case you have to call the `stop()` function to stop the loop.
+In that case you have to call `stop()` to stop the loop.

 To **stop** the loop you can set the `n` argument or call `fd.stop()`.

 Logging
 -
-If you want to log use
 ```
 bdk.logger.info('I love logging stuff')
 ```